 I can't say I blame them.
-There is such a thing as a saturation point when it comes to the size of any corporation, and Time Warner hit it about 5 minute
+There is such a thing as a saturation point when it comes to the size of any corporation, and Time Warner hit it about 5 minutes after merging with AOL.

 I am personally hoping that they sell the company.

-New Line library, but the best thing for movies, both as a business and an art is that the company, including its domestic distribution capacity be sold.
+Warner can hold onto The Hobbit, and some of the New Line library, but the best thing for movies, both as a business and an art is that the company, including its domestic distribution capacity be sold.

 Thanks to almost two decades of consolidation the media universe is now almost completely owned by a handful of massive uber-conglomerates.
 However, thanks to the internet, video games, and cable TV, the audience is more fragmented than ever.